bridge-school/content/resources/1-Javascript-General-Topics/functions.md

 ### Scope and Closure

-* When you first start writing a program in JS, you are in the `Global Scope`.
+* When we first start writing a program in JS, we are in the `Global Scope`.
 If we define a variable, it will be defined globally.
 ```javascript
   const number = 1;
 ```
-We generally want to avoid globally scoped variables as you can very quickly run into namespacing issues.
+We generally want to avoid globally scoped variables as we can very quickly run into namespacing issues.

 * A local scope refers to any scope defined inside the global scope.
 Each function defined has its own local scope.
 ```js